 What this tells us about the La Jolla housing market is that the demand in La Jolla continues to be strong.
 Covid-19 brought many buyers from more dense markets, e.g. San Francisco, L.A., and the east coast looking for sun, space, and beach living at a more affordable price.
 Yes more affordable.
 We are a value compared to large, urban cities.

 January - August, 2020 single family homes LIST price went up 3% ($1,683,590 from $1,627,580) but the SALE price went down 10% ($1,318,606 from $1,459,050).

-What this tells us about the Pacific Beach housing market is that list pricing went up due to the lack of inventory, but for single family homes buyers are not willing to pay the higher prices even though we have record low interest rates.
-We speculate that the condonimum rise in price may have come from the desire for second and vacation properties by the beach where people can retreat during Covid-19.
+What this tells us about the Pacific Beach housing market is that list pricing went up due to the lack of inventory, but for single-family homes, buyers are not willing to pay the higher prices even though we have record low-interest rates.
+We speculate that the condominium rise in price may have come from the desire for second and vacation properties by the beach where people can retreat during COVID-19.